lstival/VideoColorLossAnalysis/readme.md

 ![](https://img.shields.io/badge/-jupyter-8B0000?logo=jupyter)

 ## Description
-This repository contains research on using deep neural networks to automatically colorize black-and-white videos, enhancing our experience of historical films and providing powerful tools for filmmakers.
-The approach extends image colorization techniques to video by using diffusion models to introduce noise into frames and a U-Net with self-attention layers to predict the denoised, colorized frames.
-Training was conducted using the DAVIS and LDV datasets, achieving state-of-the-art results in video colorization across several quality metrics, including PSNR, SSIM, FID, and CDC, as demonstrated at the NTIRE 2023 video colorization challenge.
+This repository contains research on the use of deep neural networks for the automatic colorization of black-and-white videos.
+The approach extends image colorization techniques to video by employing a autoencoder with U-Net architecture based to predict denoised and colorized frames.
+Training was conducted using the DAVIS dataset, where a number of loss function combinations were tested to identify the optimal configuration for maintaining object and structure integrity while achieving high-quality colorization.

 The article can be found here: [Enhancing Video Colorization with Deep Learning: A Comprehensive Analysis of Training Loss Functions](https://link.springer.com/chapter/10.1007/978-3-031-66329-1_32)